ddeveloper72/milestone-5-project/README.md

     1. Log into Heroku
     2. Select New and Create new App.
     3. Create a App name, select the region.
         - then Create app.
     4. Select Resources tab, search for add-on
         - Add Heroku Postgres SQL database, choosing the free hobby plan.
     5. Select the Settings tab, then select Reveal Config Vars
         - Verify the new `DATABASE_URL` and value is there for the Postgres database.
         - Copy and paste the key, value into the workspace settings in VSCode used for environmental settings.
-        - Add a new `SECRET_KEY` key, value pair from your VSCode environmental settings to the heroku Confic Vars
+        - Add a new `SECRET_KEY` key, value pair from your VSCode environmental settings to the heroku Config Vars

     In VSCode - Part 2